 Passengers: 2 Adults

-13 Day Car Rental: Group E: Toyota Corolla Automatic or similar (on Super Cover)
+12 Day Car Rental: Group E: Toyoto Corolla Auto or similar - Automatic Transmission (on Super Cover)

-Drive to Mont Rochelle, a stunning hotel and vineyard just under an hour's drive from Cape Town in the town of Franschhoek in the Cape Winelands.
-Franschhoek is a traditional vineyard town famously known as the French Corner of the Cape and is considered to be the food and wine capital of South Africa.
+This morning after a leisurely breakfast check out of your hotel and drive to Mont Rochelle, a stunning hotel and vineyard just under an hour's drive from Cape Town in the town of Franschhoek.
+Franschhoek is a traditional town famously known as the French Corner of the Cape and is considered to be the 'food and wine capital' of South Africa.